 Additionally, they should be aware of the current market trends and should adapt to them accordingly.

-Typically the vendor should meet the criteria laid down by the organization.
+Typically, the vendor should meet the criteria set out by the organization.
 The following are a few points considered when evaluating vendors:

 - Product Quality